-We depend heavily on the success of one product candidate, AKB-6548, which just completed a Phase 2b study.
-Even if we obtain favorable clinical results in our Phase 3 studies, we may not be able to obtain regulatory approval for, or successfully commercialize, AKB-6548.
+We depend heavily on the success of one product candidate, AKB-6548, which has completed a Phase 2b study.
+Even if we obtain favorable clinical results in our Phase 3 studies when they are initiated, we may not be able to obtain regulatory approval for, or successfully commercialize, AKB-6548.